5 Ways to Speed up a Slow Running Mac

 - Disable the items you don’t want loading

-To manually remove apps as startup items (don’t worry, the apps will still be installed) you need to visit your System Preferences.
+To manually remove apps as startup items (don’t worry, the apps will still be installed), you need to visit your System Settings.

 Follow these steps:

 - Select startup items that you know you don’t need loading on start

 - Then click the “-“ at the bottom to remove them from startup

 Remember the startup items problem?
 Too many apps are a bad thing, whether we’re talking startup or regular work.
 When you’re having a browser with a hundred tabs open, a photo editor, and a video player running together with a dozen other everyday apps, your Mac is going to raise a white flag.
 It’s heating up and trying to tell you that you should choose some apps you really need and close the rest.

 Close memory-hogging apps to speed up macOS